Summary of Significant Accounting Policies

 A reconciliation of the numerators and denominators of the basic and diluted per share computations follows:

-The Company considers all liquid short-term investments with original maturities of 90 days or less to be cash equivalents.
+The Company considers all liquid short-term investments with maturities of 90 days or less when purchased to be cash equivalents.

 Accounts receivable principally represents amounts collectible from our customers.
 The Company performs ongoing credit evaluations of its customers but generally does not require collateral to support any outstanding obligation.

 We provide allowances for doubtful accounts related to accounts receivable for estimated losses resulting from the inability of our customers to make required payments.
 We take into consideration the overall quality and aging of the receivable portfolio along with specifically identified customer risks.
 If actual customer payment performance were to deteriorate to an extent not expected, additional allowances may be required.
-We historically have a low write-off rate, especially on extended payment terms sales transactions.
-Write-offs on extended payment terms sales transactions as a percentage of net sales amounted to 0.02%, 0.0% and 0.0%, for the years ended December 31, 2015, 2014 and 2013, respectively.
+At the time of sale, we record an estimate for sales returns based on historical experience.
+If actual sales returns are greater than estimated by management, additional expense may be incurred.

 Foreign Currency Translation

-Assets and liabilities of the Company’s foreign subsidiaries have been translated at the end of the reporting period exchange rates, and related revenues and expenses have been translated at average rates of exchange in effect during the period.
+Assets and liabilities of the Company’s foreign subsidiaries have been translated using the end of the reporting period exchange rates, and related revenues and expenses have been translated at average rates of exchange in effect during the period.
 Cumulative translation adjustments have been classified within accumulated other comprehensive income, which is a separate component of stockholders’ equity in accordance FASB ASC Topic No. 220, “Comprehensive Income”.
 Foreign currency transaction gains and losses are recorded as income or expenses as amounts are settled.

 Concentration of Credit Risk